 RFC: Selection I/O

-Author1

-Author2
+Neil Fortner

+Jordan Henderson

+John Mainzer

 The VFD (Virtual File Driver) abstraction layer supported by the HDF5 library provides read and write operations that are similar to the POSIX I/O operations of the same name.
 While this has been adequate for the serial version of HDF5, it has presented problems for parallel HDF5 as it prevents the VFD from seeing the entire I/O request generated by an API call all at once, and thus prevents the use of MPI I/O optimizations on the entire I/O request.
 To date, this has been finessed by generating the required MPI derived types at higher levels in the HDF5 library, and then passing them down to the VFD layer via un-documented channels.

 As long as MPI I/O was the only place that such optimizations were needed, the above situation, while not desirable, was workable.
 However, there are now at least three more cases where allowing the VFD to view and optimize the entire I/O request generated by an HDF5 API call is essential for high performance.